 Overall, the way that the cast truly get stuck into it is the cherry on top.
 Even if it’s all in good fun and everyone basically turns up to do their bit for Comic Relief, they didn’t cast anyone you wouldn’t quite like to see play the Doctor properly.

-While promoting his post-Who project A Very English Scandal last year, Davies revealed that he offered the role to Hugh Grant in 2005, having greatly enjoyed his brief turn as the Doctor.
+While promoting his post-Who project A Very English Scandal in 2018, Davies revealed that he offered the role to Hugh Grant in 2005, having greatly enjoyed his brief turn as the Doctor.
 “I was offered the role of the Doctor a few years back and was highly flattered,” Grant reflected.
 “It’s only when you see it on screen that you think, ‘Damn, that was good, why did I say no?’”

 The other Grant, Richard E, obviously enjoyed himself too, because he had a go at playing another non-canonical Doctor in the BBC’s animated production Scream Of The Shalka in 2004.
 He would later appear in several Moffat-scripted episodes as the Great Intelligence.